 Our team of specialists in company registration in Malaysia provides a wide category of company formation services to local and foreign investors who want to enter a business activity here.
 Our representatives can offer assistance for the incorporation of any of the company types prescribed by the Malaysian legislation.
-With an extensive experience on the incorporation process requirements, our company formation specialists in Malaysia can facilitate the registration of a business, respecting the rules and regulations of the local legislation.
+With an extensive experience on the incorporation process requirements, our specialists in company formation in Malaysia can facilitate the registration of a business, respecting the rules and regulations of the local legislation.